 For the most beautiful images, use presentation paper.
 Presentation paper is a heavy weight paper with a special coating for crisp, bright images.

-- With its heavyweight, bright white, ultra-smooth finish, this paper is perfect for non-glare photographs, craft projects and signage
+- Perfect for non-glare photographs, craft projects and signage.

 For durable boards, but slightly less vibrant images, use cardstock.